-For most women, skincare routines are daily rituals that are taken very seriously -- for good reasons, too.
+For many, skincare routines are daily rituals that are taken very seriously — and for good reason.
 Throughout the day, your skin collects airborne bacteria and pollution that contribute to aging, pigmentation, and breakouts if they aren't washed away properly.

 But what's the best way to cleanse your skin?
 That's where double cleansing, one of the most effective skin care techniques, comes into play.

 In short, double cleansing involves first using a cleansing oil, balm, or micellar water to help break down make-up, SPF, and sebum on the surface of the skin, and then following up with a water-based cleanser.
 This method also removes sweat, bacteria, and old skin cells, providing a deeper clean that penetrates pores to remove impurities.

 How to double cleanse